cstirry/bnia-tutorial-data-analysis/README.md

 ## Jupyter

-Assuming, you have installed jupyter.
-To open it up you can run in your terminal:
+Assuming, you have installed jupyter, to open it up you can run in your terminal:
 ```
 jupyter notebook
 ```